bommojuvishu/interviewpreparation/Javascript.md

 JavaScript promise is an object that represents the eventual completion or failure of an asynchronous operation and its resulting value.
 Promises provide a way to register callbacks that are executed when the promise is fulfilled or rejected, making it easier to handle asynchronous code in a more synchronous way.

+- The then() method takes up to two arguments; the first argument is a callback function for the fulfilled case of the promise, and the second argument is a callback function for the rejected case.

+-

 ```javascript
 let promise = new Promise(function (resolve, reject) {
   setTimeout(function () {